MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     GO
     ```

-1. Rerun the query from step 1 under **Generate actual execution plan** and then rerun previous step again.
+1. Rerun the query from step 1 under **Generate actual execution plan** and then **rerun previous step again**.
 Make note of the changes to the logical reads and execution plan changes.
 The plan now only needs to use the nonclustered index we created.

     ![Screenshot showing the improved execution plan](../images/upd-dp-300-module-10-lab-05.png)